The ships Anne and Little James

-Between them the ships brought 90-odd new settlers along with about thirty others who were not part of the core emigrant group.
+Between them the ships brought 90-odd new settlers, along with about thirty others who were not part of the core emigrant group.
 Many of this emigrant contingent would serve the colony well in the coming years, while others would be judged unfit for the hardships of colony life and be sent back to England.

 Anne

-Anne was a supply ship of about 140 tons displacement which was used in 1623, along with Little James, to deliver a large contingent of new settlers to Plymouth Colony.
+Anne was a supply ship of about 140 tons displacement which was used in 1623, along with Little James, to deliver a large party of new settlers to the newly founded Plymouth Colony.
 Anne was the larger of the two ships and most of the passengers traveled in her.
-Anne’s master was William Peirce, a young man of Ratcliffe, London.
-He was a member of the Adventurers investment group and had made many trans-Atlantic voyages.
-William Bradford quoted by author Charles Edward Banks gives the date of arrival of Anne at Plymouth as being July 10, 1623 with the pinnace Little James's arrival being, per Bradford “..about a week or so after came in the pinnass (sic).”
-Author Caleb Johnson reports Little James arrived in Plymouth on August 5, 1623.
-Soon after arrival, the crew of Anne went to work loading cargo of whatever timber and beaver skins could be provided as cargo and sailed straight back across the Atlantic to home.
+Anne master was William Peirce, a young man of Ratcliffe, London who was a member of the Adventurers investment group and had made many trans-Atlantic voyages.
+William Bradford, quoted by author Charles Edward Banks, gives the date of arrival of Anne at Plymouth as being July 10, 1623, with the pinnace Little James's arrival being, per Bradford, “..about a week or so after came in the pinnass (sic).”
+Author Caleb Johnson reports that Little James arrived in Plymouth on August 5, 1623.

+Soon after arrival, the crew of Anne went to work loading whatever timber and beaver skins could be provided as cargo and sailed straight back across the Atlantic to home.